 You classify a software-related problem by type and component.
 The type refers to the category of symptoms to which the problem belongs.
-The component refers to the operating system, the LAN software, the database software, the communication software, and the MERVA OS/2 Client software that causes or reports the problem.
+The component refers to the operating system, the LAN software, the communication software, and the MERVA Message Processing Client software that causes or reports the problem.